LaBeija Monument

 - The House of LaBeija is seeking partners for an inaugural Legacy Ball and a ceremony to honor Crystal LaBeija, the mother of Ballroom.

-- A bust of Crystal LaBeija is anticipated* to be exhibited at The Schomburg Center for Research in Black Culture and The National Museum of African American History, and Culture.
+- A bust of Crystal LaBeija is anticipated* to be unveiled and exhibited at The Schomburg Center for Research in Black Culture and The National Museum of African American History, and Culture.

 Application